AdobeDocs/experience-manager-screens.en/help/user-guide/managing-displays.md

 >[!NOTE]
 >
->You need to create a location before creating a display.
-To see how to create a location, see [Create and Manage Locations](managing-locations.md) for more information.
+>Create a location before creating a display.
+See [Create and Manage Locations](managing-locations.md) for more information.

-To create a new display in your location, follow the steps below:

 1. Navigate to the appropriate location, for example `http://localhost:4502/screens.html/content/screens/TestProject`.
-1. Select your location folder and tap/click **Create** next to the plus icon in the action bar.
-A wizard will open.
+1. Select your location folder and select **Create** that is next to the plus icon in the action bar.
-1. Select **Display** from the **Create** wizard and click **Next**.
+1. Select **Display** from the **Create** wizard, then select **Next**.
 1. Enter **Name** and **Title** for your display location.
 1. Under the **Display** tab, choose the details of the Layout.
-Choose the desired **Resolution** (example as, as **Full HD**).
-Furthermore, you can choose the number of devices horizontally and vertically.
+Choose the desired **Resolution**, such as **Full HD**.
+Choose the number of devices horizontally and vertically.

-1. Click **Create**.
+1. Select **Create**.

 The display (*StoreDisplay*) is created and added to the location (*SanJose*).

 ![display](assets/display.gif)

-Once you have display in position, the next step will be to create a device config for that particular display.
-Follow the section below to create a new device config.
+When you have display in position, the next step is to create a device config for that particular display.

 >[!NOTE]
 >
 >**The Next Step**:
 >
->Once you create a display for your location, you need to assign a channel to your display to leverage the content.
+>When you create a display for your location, you must assign a channel to your display to use the content.
 >
 >See [Assign Channels](channel-assignment.md) section to learn how to assign a channel to the display.